-1.218 Capacity building is a cross-cutting element in all project components.
+- 4.208-Capacity building is a cross-cutting element in all project components.
 Therefore, the project will support institutional capacity building by structuring governance tools, such as plans and regulations, to improve articulation, coordination, and cooperation among officials from different institutions who work in the aquaculture sector.
 These public policy instruments will also contribute to the sustainability of different initiatives.
 The project aims for aquaculture farmers to learn and master the resilient technologies and infrastructures that will be implemented as part of the project, ensuring they acquire technical knowledge to manage and maintain the solutions provided and learn about climate change's impact, vulnerabilities, and risks for aquaculture.
-Different tools such as demonstration sessions, workshop proceedings, technical guides, manuals and others, will serve to share with the entire aquaculture community information and knowledge on technological solutions, resilient infrastructure, structuring funding requests, managing the information provided by EWS and implementing appropriate responses as part of the contingency plans.
+Different tools such as demonstration sessions, workshop proceedings, technical guides, manuals, and others, will serve to share with the entire aquaculture community information and knowledge on technological solutions, resilient infrastructure, structuring funding requests, managing the information provided by EWS and implementing appropriate responses as part of the contingency plans.
 Training centers and universities will play critical roles in sharing valuable information with all aquaculture producers and ensuring that lessons learned are properly communicated and disseminated.
-The project also considers publishing a document systematizing the results and lessons learned to raise awareness among institutions, funders, fish farmers and society in general regarding the importance of the aquaculture sector for Peru's development, the value of trout as a nutritious food, and especially this initiative's sustainability and potential for replication in other regions.

-Additionally, in cooperation with MINAM's and CAF's communications area, audiovisual material will be produced so that it can be shared on social networks and the internet in general and can be presented in universities and training centers.

-- 7. Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy and Gender Policy of the Adaptation Fund. - Based on joint work between MINAM (NDA), PRODUCE, and the Regional Production Directorates (DIREPRO), four consultative workshops were held on July 11, 2022, in Junin; July 13, 2022, in Huanuco; and July 15, 2022, and October 20, 2022, in Puno.
+The project also considers publishing a document systematizing the results and lessons learned to raise awareness among institutions, funders, fish farmers and society in general regarding the importance of the aguaculture sector for Peru's development, the value of trout as a nutritious food, and especially this initiative's sustainability and potential for replication in other regions. - 4.1281_130 Additionally, in cooperation with MINAM's and CAF's communications area, audiovisual material will be produced so that it can be shared on social networks and the internet in general and can be presented in universities and training centers. - 7.
+Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy and Gender Policy of the Adaptation Fund. - 4.1291_131 Based on joint work between MINAM (NDA), PRODUCE, and the Regional Production Directorates (DIREPRO), jointly held four consultative workshops-were held on July 11, 2022, in Junin; July 13, 2022, in Huanuco; and July 15, 2022, and October 20, 2022, in Puno.
 Fish farmers, authorities, and officials from DIREPRO, Climate Change Focal Points of the Regional Natural Resources Management Office and the Economic Development Management Office of the Regional Governments of Junin, Huanuco and Puno, and representatives of MINAM and PRODUCE attended these workshops.

-The group dynamics in the consultative workshops enabled the collection of more diversified and specific information from fish farmers, considering their proposals, perceptions, and approaches.
+In the link above you will find folders of The group dynamics in the consultative workshops held in Huánuco, Junin and Puno, with enabled the collection of more diversified and specific information from fish farmers, considering their proposals, perceptions, and approaches.
 During the workshops, interventions from both male and female fish farmers were taken into account, and it was an opportunity to identify their strengths and weaknesses and listen to their proposals.

-In all workshops, information and training was initially provided on the following issues:
+In all workshops, information and training was initially provided on the following information: Attendance list, indicating name, type of actor and issues: